 20 CONTRACTS (RIGHTS OF THIRD PARTIES) ACT

-20.1 Except to the extent that the indemnified Parties shall be entitled to enforce Clauses 7 and 8, the Parties intend that no provision of any Order shall, by virtue of the Contracts (Rights of Third Parties) Act 1999 confer any benefit on, nor be enforceable by any person who is not a Party to any Order, which Order may be rescinded, amended or varied without notice to or the consent of any third party even if, as a result, that third party's right to enforce a term of any Order may be varied or extinguished.
+Except to the extent that the indemnified parties shall be entitled to enforce Clauses 7 and 8, the parties intend that no provision of any Order shall, by virtue of the Contracts (Rights of Third Parties) Act 1999, confer any benefit on, nor be enforceable by any person who is not a party to any Order, which Order may be rescinded, amended or varied without notice to or the consent of any third party even if, as a result, that third party's right to enforce a term of any Order may be varied or extinguished.

-21.1 CI agrees to hold strictly confidential and not (without the prior written consent of and in accordance with any conditions imposed by the Customer) to disclose to any third party any information provided by CI for a period of 2 years following completion of performance of the Order.
-This Clause 21.1 shall not apply where the information was in the public domain before it was furnished to CI or, after it was forwarded to CI, entered into the public domain otherwise than as a result of (i) a breach by CI of this Clause or (ii) a breach of a confidentiality obligation by the disclosure where the breach was known to CI Group; or where disclosure is necessary in order to comply with an order of a court of competent jurisdiction, applicable legislation or regulatory requirements.
+21.2 Clause 21.1 shall not apply: (a) where the information was in the public domain before it was furnished to the other party or, after it was forwarded to the other party, entered into the public domain otherwise than as a result of a breach by the other party of this Clause 21; or (b) where disclosure is necessary in order to comply with an order of a court or administrative body of competent jurisdiction, applicable legislation or regulatory requirements.

-22.1 Once confirmed by CI, an Order supersedes all prior agreements, understandings and commitments, whether oral or in writing between the Parties concerning the subject matter.
+Once confirmed by CI, an Order supersedes all prior agreements, understandings and commitments, whether oral or in writing between the parties concerning the subject matter.

 23.2 Should any provision of these Terms and Conditions be found by any court or administrative body of competent jurisdiction to be invalid or unenforceable, the invalidity or unenforceability shall not affect the other provisions of these Terms and Conditions and all provisions not affected by such invalidity or unenforceability shall remain in full force and effect.
-The Parties agree to attempt to substitute a valid and enforceable provision which achieves to the greatest possible extent, the economic legal and commercial objectives of any invalid or unenforceable provision.
+The parties agree to attempt to substitute, for any invalid or unenforceable provision, a valid and enforceable provision which achieves to the greatest possible extent, the economic legal and commercial objectives of any invalid or unenforceable provision.

 24 GOVERNING LAW

-24.1 These Terms and Conditions shall be governed by and construed according to the laws of England and Wales.
-All disputes (including all non-contractual disputes and claims) which are not resolved through negotiation shall be subject to the exclusive jurisdiction of the English Courts.
+The Order and these Terms and Conditions shall be governed by and construed according to the laws of England.
+All disputes (including without limitation all non-contractual disputes and claims) which are not resolved through negotiation shall be subject to the exclusive jurisdiction of the English Courts.

 Print a copy of our Terms and Conditions